-- hedge funds (see page 29)
+- hedge funds (see page 34)

-- private equity (see page 31)
+- private equity (see page 36)

-- real estate (see page 32)
+- real estate (see page 37)

-- precious metals and other commodities (see page 32)
+- precious metals and other commodities (see page 37)

+- crypto assets (see page 38).

-This list is not exhaustive and this brochure cannot point out all the risks and aspects that need to be taken into account in connection with alternative or non-traditional investments.
+This list is not exhaustive, and this brochure cannot point out all the risks and aspects that need to be taken into account in connection with alternative or nontraditional investments.

 PLEASE NOTE: In addition to the general risks (see pages 7 et seqq.), alternative investments are subject to high product-specific risks.
-Be sure to obtain comprehensive advice before investing in alternative or non-traditional investments, and examine the offering carefully.
+Be sure to obtain comprehensive advice before investing in alternative or non-traditional investments and examine the offering carefully.